terez2/signal-trans/README.md

 # Eye state detection project
-This project compares different machine learning models in terms of use for eeg signals.
-This is the preparation for your own data set and its processing.
+This project compares different machine learning models.
+This is the preparation for own data set and its processing.

 The complete documentation is attached as a pdf file.